-Due to the Coronavirus pandemic, we will be holding worship and programming online rather than in person.
+Due to the Coronavirus pandemic, we will be holding 10:30 worship and all programming online rather than in person.

 You can stay up to date with Fairmont’s plans for moving forward by clicking HERE.
 Thank you for your patience and compassion, and for being the body of Christ.